 • Sheltered or exposed

-Chaenomeles speciosa Japanese quince 'Salmon horizon' for a narrow shaded spot
+Chaenomeles speciosa Japanese quince 'Salmon Horizon'

 AVOID PLANTING TOO MANY DIFFERENT TYPES OF PLANTS